tytydraco/yessleep/out/The_Livestream_Part_1.md

 He sent a link out in the main chat.
 “It’s a live feed from some woman’s house, she claims it’s haunted and want’s help to catch whatever it is on video.
 She rigged her living room and kitchen with cameras and have a continues live stream going!”
 Warren exclaimed excitedly.

-This got everyone’s attention, this was what they lived for, the live stuff.
+This got everyone’s attention, this was what we lived for, the live stuff.
 I quickly opened a drawer and pulled out an external disc which I connected to my computer and started a screen capture, to save whatever might appear on the stream for later investigation.
 Everyone was on high alert, and no one had said anything for several minutes when the silence was suddenly broken by a high pitch scream followed by what sounded like someone demolishing a room.